Ad van Tiggelen: Author

 Since his youth Van Tiggelen had a passion for fantasy literature, which led him to write fantasy novels himself.

 In 2006 his first book Devil's Prophet appeared in a limited edition at Gopher publishers.
 In 2008 he signed a contract with Luitingh-Sijthoff, the Netherlands' largest publisher of speculative fiction and fantasy, on which basis Luitingh-Sijthoff re-published Devil's Prophet in April 2009, followed in June 2009 by Devil's Son.

 The third part of the Devil's Soul trilogy, appeared in April 2010.
 All books are published under the pseudonym Adrian Stone.

 After the Devil Trilogy Stone wrote the Rune Duology, which is situated in the same world.
 The first part The Eighth Rune was published in September 2011, the second part The First God in September 2012.

 After Rune, Stone wrote a new series (title: Magycker), which plays in a completely new world.
 The first part The Claw was published in 2016.
 The second and final part Dragon Heart was published on 26 October 2021.

-In early April 2023 a hardcover edition of the Devil Trilogy will be published.
+In April 2023 a hardcover edition of the Devil Trilogy was published, followed by hardcover editions of Rune (2024) and Magycker (2025).

+In September 2026 the stand-alone novel The labyrint is published.

-He is the Netherlands' best-selling fantasy author.
+Adrian Stone is the Netherlands' best-selling fantasy author.